 The English-born, Ohio-raised Lilly Martin Spencer (1822-1902) really could do it all.
 She created a large body of memorable still life and genre paintings while simultaneously raising her 13 children!
 Her art was the primary source of household income.
 Spencer’s large family takes center stage in this humorous painting, which appears frivolous on the surface but may actually contain Civil War-era social commentary.
 Light-hearted genre paintings like this enjoyed widespread popularity in Spencer’s time and sold very well as prints.

 Harriet Goodhue Hosmer (1830-1908) represents a rare example of a 19th-century woman who became successful in Neoclassical sculpture.
 Much like Edmonia Lewis, another woman who fits into this category, Hosmer spent her career in Rome.
 While classical figures (mainly female) take up most of her oeuvre, this tender work in the NMWA collection portrays something quite different – the joined hands of Hosmer’s friends, famous British writers Elizabeth and Robert Barrett Browning.

-American Impressionist Lilla Cabot Perry (1848-1933) travelled all over the world and found inspiration everywhere!
+American Impressionist Lilla Cabot Perry (1848-1933) traveled all over the world and found inspiration everywhere!
 In France, she studied at notable ateliers, befriended Claude Monet, and stayed at his home in Giverny.
-In Japan, she absorbed eastern aesthetics that then subsequently infused her artwork.
+In Japan, she absorbed Eastern aesthetics that then subsequently infused her artwork.
 Her steadfast dedication to Impressionism appears in this soft and sympathetic portrait, a highly characteristic work.
 She was also a poet.

 Jennie Augusta Brownscombe (1850-1936) participated in the late-19th-century Colonial Revival movement by specializing in paintings of American history.
 This scene of Thanksgiving, one of two Brownscombe paintings in the NMWA collection, is particularly fitting, as Brownscombe’s mother’s family came over on the Mayflower.
 Obviously a savvy businesswoman, she often sold the reproduction rights to her paintings, thereby spreading her work to a broader audience.
 Brownscombe also remained active in teaching and artists’ associations throughout her career.